yelinaung/hugo-blog/content/posts/til-uuid.md

 ---
-title: "Today I learn about UUID"
+title: "Today I learned about UUID"
 date: 2022-04-17T12:32:48+08:00
 draft: false
 description: I was reading up on how the Envoy proxy generates x-request-id and learned that it uses UUID (Universally unique identifier).
 Then I got curious about UUIDs.